 About the Rabbit Child

-So sweet her disposition, so even-tempered and obedient her comportment!
-The angelic Rabbit child is one of those miraculous tots who can sit quietly in restaurants with adults and occupy herself with books and toys for hours on end — the kind of unicorn-rare child other parents envy!
-You will get credit you don’t even deserve for your parenting skills by virtue of her precociously decorous qualities.
+So sweet their disposition, so even-tempered and obedient their comportment!
+Angelic Rabbit children are those miraculous tots who can sit quietly in restaurants with adults and occupy themselves with books and toys for hours on end — the kind of unicorn-rare children other parents envy!
+You will get credit you don’t even deserve for your parenting skills by virtue of your little Rabbit’s precociously decorous qualities.

 Ah, but there is a more subterranean factor at work in this child!
-Adept at masking feelings and intentions, the Rabbit has a keen sense of what adults expect to hear, and deftly and diplomatically maneuvers parents into conforming to her agenda.
-These children typically get their way, but through subtle navigation, not florid, unseemly displays other children employ to prevail (waterworks, hunger strikes, screaming fits, breath-holding, pitting mom against dad, etc.).
-Attuned to your personality makeup, she will artfully manipulate the family dynamics (sadly and typically via your weaknesses and blind spots) to engineer the outcome she prefers.
-And when her tactics backfire and your reprimands rain down on her, she’ll adroitly shed the fallout with a philosophical umbrella of indifference.
+Adept at masking feelings and intentions, the Rabbit has a keen sense of what adults expect to hear, and deftly and diplomatically maneuvers parents into conforming to their agenda.
+These children typically get their way, but through subtle navigation, not florid, unseemly displays other children employ to prevail (waterworks, hunger strikes, screaming fits, holding their breath, pitting mom against dad, etc.).
+Attuned to your personality makeup, they will artfully manipulate the family dynamics (sadly and typically via your weaknesses and blind spots) to engineer the outcome they prefer.
+And when such tactics backfire and your reprimands rain down on them, they’ll adroitly shed the fallout with a philosophical umbrella of indifference.

-The Rabbit is the very soul of graciousness, possessing queenly manners and a natural sense of discretion.
-She falls back on civility in all interactions, and is a natural-born diplomat, in any profession she chooses.
-Rabbits tend to have sharp business acumen, and are assured success and luck in attracting and managing wealth.
-The definition of decency and amiability in her dealings with others, the Rabbit’s inscrutability masks a very methodical and discerning knack for getting exactly what she wants.
+The Rabbit is the very soul of graciousness, possessing royal manners and a natural sense of discretion.
+They fall back on civility in all interactions, and are natural-born diplomats in any profession they choose.
+Rabbits tend to have sharp business acumen, and are ensured success and luck in attracting and managing wealth.
+The definition of decency and amiability in their dealings with others, the Rabbit’s inscrutability masks a very methodical and discerning knack for getting exactly what they want.

-There will be no obstacles to your Rabbit child making friends and influencing people, as she is by nature congenial and peace-loving.
-Guided emotionally and artistically, her attunement in friendship is warm, if slightly detached.
+There will be no obstacles to your Rabbit child making friends and influencing people, as they are by nature congenial and peace-loving.
+Guided emotionally and artistically, they have an attunement in friendship that is warm, if slightly detached.

 Amenable to classroom disciplinary policies, the Rabbit child is a dutiful and attentive student who will have the focus and native facility to learn easily.
-With a natural aptitude for examination and seeing clearly all sides of an issue, the Rabbit makes an effective and intelligent debater, even at a young age.
-Her accordance of good manners and diplomacy make her a classroom favorite with peers and teachers alike.
+With a natural aptitude for examination and seeing all sides of an issue clearly, the Rabbit makes an effective and intelligent debater, even at a young age.
+Their accordance with good manners and diplomacy make them a classroom favorite with peers and teachers alike.

-The Rabbit’s thoroughness confirms her standing as a good scholar, and she may go on to achieve success in advanced academic settings, seeking the types of disciplines (law, as a great example) that will assure a comfortable and secure existence.
+The Rabbit’s thoroughness confirms their standing as a good scholar, and they may go on to achieve success in advanced academic settings, seeking the types of disciplines (law, as a great example) that will ensure a comfortable and secure existence.

 Parenting the Rabbit Child

-Help create a stepping stool from of a stumbling block: The Rabbit by nature puts her needs first and is attuned to the acquisition and preservation of her personal creature comforts.
-Watch out for a tendency in her to be overly materialistic as she grows up; along with that, help her cultivate a more allowing perspective with respect to the needs of others, especially when those needs don’t necessarily align with her own, or even compete with her own.
-The likeliest training ground for nurturing consideration for others will be sharing the house, parental attention, and possessions with siblings.
+Help create a steppingstone from of a stumbling block: The Rabbit, by nature, puts their needs first and is attuned to the acquisition and preservation of their personal creature comforts.
+Watch out for a tendency in them to be overly materialistic as they grow up; also, help them cultivate a more generous perspective with respect to the needs of others, especially when those needs don’t necessarily align with their own, or may even compete with their own.
+The likeliest training ground for nurturing consideration for others will be sharing the house, parental attention and possessions with siblings.
 True consideration for others (and not just a pleasing show of good manners) is a quality that she can develop with your patient and tender intervention.